 If you’d like to keep things streamlined and not get lost in using too many platforms, consider PowerPoint or Google Slides to create customer journey maps.

 With a range of elements, shapes, and artwork to choose from, it’s relatively simple to create a highly visual customer journey map.
-Plus, there’s an abundance of online templates to choose from if you’d like to fill in details quickly and easily.
+Plus, there’s an abundance of online customer journey map templates to choose from if you’d like to fill in details quickly and easily.

 3. Gliffy

-This neat online tool allows you to build a customer journey map with click-and-grab elements that resemble a more sophisticated flow chart.
+This neat online tool allows you to build customer journey maps with click-and-grab elements that resemble a more sophisticated flow chart.
 This may come in handy if you’ve got clients with more complex sales funnels or layers to fill in.

 4. Custellence

-This is another great online tool developed specifically for customer journey mapping.
+This is another great online tool developed specifically for creating customer journey maps.
 The interface is quite intuitive and user-friendly with drag-and-drop elements.

 Custellence is also highly collaborative, which is a huge plus if you’ve got multiple team members working on an agency account.